microsoft/playwright/docs/src/test-snapshots-js.md

 title: "Visual comparisons"
 ---

-Playwright Test includes the ability to produce and visually compare screenshots using `await expect(pageOrLocator).toHaveScreenshot()`.
+Playwright Test includes the ability to produce and visually compare screenshots using `expect().toMatchSnapshot()`.
 On first execution, Playwright test will generate reference screenshots.
 Subsequent runs will compare against the reference.

 ```js js-flavor=js
 // example.spec.js